cfshi/coronavirus/MREB.app.md

 The COVID-19 Awareness Study is an online anonymous survey conducted by McMaster University.
 We will collect data on the public's knowledge about the COVID-19 outbreak, and their behavioural responses.
-Data will be used to help us to better understand patterns of health knowledge and response to this crisis, with the goal of learning how to improve health communication during a disease outbreak.
+Data will be used to help us better understand patterns of health knowledge and response to this crisis, with the goal of learning how to improve health communication during a disease outbreak.

 # 8/1 Describe concisely and in plain language the study background of the proposed research project